CCDG/Pipeline-Standardization/PipelineStandard.md

 * Do not retain the original base quality scores (OQ tag).

 Notes:
-* We have discussed the minimal set of tags to include.
-RG, MQ, MC and SA are all required.
-We will get MD and NM for free by using CRAM.
-OQ will be explicitly excluded, but all additional tags may be included by any group.
-* The use of htsjdk/picard for converting bam to cram is not currently condoned.
-We are working on making picard output equivalent to samtools, but are not there yet.
-Broad currently converts using samtools.
-* Should retention of original query names be mandatory, or optional?
-Query names will not be retained in current cSRA format.
-* dbGaP and cSRA currently accept CRAM files
 *  it is recommended that users use samtools version 1.3.1 to convert from bam/sam to Cram (not picard).
 Users that would like to convert back from cram to bam (and want to avoid ending up with a working, but invalid bam) need to either convert to sam and then to bam (piping works) or compile samtools with HTSLib version 1.3.2.
 To enable this you need to: configure the build of samtools with the parameter `--with-htslib=/path/to/htslib-1.3.2`.

 #Functional equivalence evaluation